Skyscanner/create-react-app/packages/react-scripts/migrating-from-v7-to-v8.md

 ### Templating

-With this version brings in a feature of create-react-app which is called `templates` this allows you to specify a custom template that will be used for the base of the webapp on generation in which we have created a standard template here under [cra-template-backpack](https://github.com/Skyscanner/cra-template-backpack/) - this repo contains the base standard Backpackified template as in BRS 7 just now separated.
+With this version brings in a feature of create-react-app which is called `templates` this allows you to specify a custom template that will be used for the base of the webapp on generation in which we have created a standard template here under [cra-template-backpack](https://github.com/Skyscanner/cra-template-backpack/) - this repo contains the base standard Backpackified template as in BRS 7 but now separated.

 As templates are the default method when creating react apps our command for running now looks like the following: